MellowPlayer/MellowPlayer/docs/developers/plugins.rst

 -------------------------------

 When you create the plugin, you need to specify the list of supported platforms.
-Services that require proprietary codecs to work are not supported on AppImage, Windows and OSX.
+Services that require proprietary codecs to work are not supported on Windows and OSX.

-If you are developing on GNU/Linux and want to know if you plugin will work everywhere, try it from an official AppImage release.
-If it works, you can safely check All platforms, otherwise it might only work as a native package from a GNU/Linux distribution.

 Functions to implement